JocysCom/UMQF/MORA/analysis/hitler-kershaw/entities/hitler-actions.md

 70,000,000 × -0.3132 = **-21,924,000**

 ### 26 Italian Soldiers - victims of betrayal and captivity

+Context: Following Italy's armistice with the Allies in September 1943, Hitler ordered the disarming and internment of Italian soldiers.
+Over 650,000 were taken into German captivity, where they were treated as "military internees" rather than POWs and subjected to forced labour and harsh conditions.

 • ΔOS = -0.50 (Captivity, death, forced labour)
 • VSA = 0.58